RickBarretto/WorldCup/.project/Sessions.md

 * Research and propose **data consistency mechanisms** for distributed card state management.
 * **Implement inter-server communication** to synchronize matches and game state.
 * (Optional) Create a **proof of concept** demonstrating full communication flow between two clients routed via MQTT brokers and intermediate servers.

+---

+## Week 3 — 09/10/2025

+**Ideas**

+* Host server to manage the match between two servers
+* Token-based mutual exclusion to manage matches and decks
+    * Use a middleware to make sure only peers with token can process the request
+* Raft to elect the leader to manage the global card stock
+* Redis as message broker
+* Reset the settings when some peer goes down

+**Questions**

+* What should be tested?

+**Goals**

+* Architectural diagram of the system
+* Apply publisher-subscriber for client-server pattern